cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 ### Creating a wallet

-As mentioned before, in this guide we will only be focusing on the `cardano-cli` and `cardano-wallet` since they provide some programmability which is important when we are talking about **Cardano** integrations for different kinds of use-cases.
+As mentioned before, in this guide we will only be focusing on the `cardano-cli` and `cardano-wallet` since they provide some level of programmability which is important when we are talking about **Cardano** integrations for different kinds of use-cases.

 :::important
 Please make sure your `cardano-node` is synchronizing and connected to the `testnet` network before proceeding.